netgroup/rose-srv6-control-plane/README.md

     └── ...

 These examples are intented to be run on the *8r-1c-in-band-isis* Mininet-emulated topology, provided by https://github.com/netgroup/rose-srv6-tutorial.

+To run the SRv6 examples, you must start the srv6_manager.py on the 12345 port.

+Then you need to edit the following environment variables in *.env* under the folder **srv6_controller/examples**:
+* **PROTO_PATH**, path to the folder gen-py containing the gRPC auto-generated files.
+* **CONTROLLER_PATH**, path to the controller folder of this project.

 For a detailed explaination of the examples, see the documentation at https://docs.google.com/document/d/1izO3H8dUt7VoemXtcH-RG4cL127tG9m48edOdFFmktU/